pagkly/Zed/Investopedia3/Understanding Cost-Volume-Profit – CVP Analysis.md

 Profit may be added to the fixed costs to perform CVP analysis on a desired outcome.
 For example, if the previous company desired an accounting profit of $50,000, the total sales revenue is found by dividing $150,000 (the sum of fixed costs and desired profit) by the contribution margin of 40%.
 This example yields a required sales revenue of $375,000.

 CVP analysis is only reliable if costs are fixed within a specified production level.
 All units produced are assumed to be sold, and all fixed costs must be stable in a CVP analysis.
 Another assumption is all changes in expenses occur because of changes in activity level.
-Semi-variable expenses must be split between expense classifications using the [high-low method](https://www.investopedia.com/terms/h/high-low-method.asp), scatter plot or statistical regression.
+Semi-variable expenses must be split between expense classifications using the [[high-low method]](https://www.investopedia.com/terms/h/high-low-method.asp), scatter plot or statistical regression.

 ### Key Takeaways